|Price||$10.42/mo; 200 GB|

 Where does Tresorit store user data?

 By default, the data you store in Tresorit is encrypted and stored in data centers in Ireland.
-However, business and enterprise customers can opt to store their data in the US (East and West coast), the UK, Canada, Ireland, Germany, Switzerland and France.
+However, business and enterprise customers can opt to store their data in the US (East and West coast), the UK, Canada, Ireland, Germany, France, Switzerland, Netherlands, Singapore, and Dubai.
 You can find out more about this on Tresorit’s Data Residency Options page.

 Tresorit Terms of Service

-I reviewed the Tresorit Terms of Service (ToS) dated June 19, 2019.
+I reviewed the Tresorit Terms of Service (ToS) for this review.
 While long, the document is written in English, without much legalese.
 It even includes a useful glossary of terms at the end of the document.
 Everything in the ToS is governed by Swiss law, excluding the Swiss conflict of law rules.

 Points of interest in the ToS: